cheeeunahn/simple-wordcloud-generator/README.md

 ### Step 3
 After running the script, the script will create a png file of the resulting wordcloud.
 The file name is `wordcloud_result.png`.

+### Note
+After running `python3 main.py` you may find a document named `comment_list.txt` in the directory.
+This is a temporary file that gets deleted every time the script is run.